LongBaoCoder2/ai-generator-nft/README.md

 - Node.js and npm/yarn installed
 - A Thirdweb account and access to the Thirdweb dashboard
-- An API key from OpenAI (or other AI service) for image generation
+- An API key from LIMEWIRE (or other AI services and some change in code) for image generation

 ## Getting Started